thomashenson/add-bitbucket-group/README.md

-# Add a Group to a Bitbucket Repository #
+# Add a Group to a Multiple Bitbucket Repositories #

 A script to bulk-add a group to Bitbucket repositories.